seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 # Interpretability

-To demonstrate the interrpretability of soft rules generated from CRE, we compare the rule outputs of CRE-I and RuleFit-I on the diabetes data.
+To demonstrate the interpretability of soft rules generated from CRE, we compare the rule outputs of CRE-I and RuleFit-I on the diabetes data.

 Output CRE-I: